All Episodes

 What did we do?

-We said, Adios, we're out of here, bye-bye.
+We said, adios, we're out of here.

-Now we know that there was a bunch of people that worked for us in Vietnam, and we piled them on as many planes as we could get, and we brought them here to this country as refugees.
+Now, we know that there was a bunch of people that worked for us in Vietnam, and we piled them on as many planes as we could get, and we brought them here to this country as refugees.

-And they went from refugee camps to refugee camps and they finally got out.
+And they went from refugee camps to refugee camps, and they finally got out.

-Some of them got out, but a lot of them are still living in the highlands of Laos.
+But a lot of them are still living in the highlands of Laos.

-And they are treated, you think discrimination is bad in some countries.
+You think discrimination is bad in some countries.

-Apparently the discrimination there is horrible.
+Apparently, the discrimination there is horrible.

 These people are treated like dirt, worse than dirt.

-Uh horrible, horrible stuff.
+Horrible, horrible stuff.

-Well, this guy, this General Pow, basically he's sitting there going, wait a minute.
+Well, this guy, this General Powell, basically he's sitting there going, wait a minute, I worked for you.

 These people are in trouble and are being shot at and killed and tortured because they worked for you, the United States government via the CIA.